open-telemetry/oteps/text/trace/0168-sampling-propagation.md

-If the context is a new root, the initial `tracestate` must be created using geometrically-distributed random value `R` (as described above, with maximum value 254) and the initial head probability `S`.
+If the context is a new root, the initial `tracestate` must be created using geometrically-distributed random value `R` (as described above, with maximum value 254) and the initial head probability value `S`.

 If the context is not a new root, output a new `tracestate` with the same `R` value as the parent context, using the Sampler's own value of